 Flat-styled mop heads tend to work better than other types since they usually cover more surface area and with greater reach.
 In fact, it works just like mopping the floor.
 You can often finish a large wall in well under a minute.

 We love to use the E-Cloth Floor Mop for washing and their Dust Mop for the initial dusting, but we’re always looking out for new options.

 There are also actual wall mops on the market, which are essentially the same thing.
 But it’s also up to personal preference.

 Use whatever works best for you and don’t hesitate to experiment.

 Update: We also just started to work on testing for a review about the new, larger version of the Swiffer 360 (Amazon link) and found that it’s excellent for dusting walls and ceilings too.

-Dry Dust: Always try to dry dust before using anything wet, using something like a Swiffer 360 or microfiber duster.
+!
+Try to dry dust before using anything wet, using something like a Swiffer 360 or microfiber duster.
 It’ll help prevent lint and debris from sticking to any surfaces, resulting in a bigger mess to clean up.

 Make sure to give your light fixtures on the walls and ceilings a good cleaning and any wall decor, too, such as pictures or metal wall art.

 Try to plan your steps and prep the space with whatever tools you’ll need before setting your timer.